 Objectives of the Financial Reporting

-The following financial reporting objective provides an outline about the most common type of objectives of the financial reporting that are present.
-It is not possible to provide all the types of objectives that address each and every variation of every situation, as there are multiple such objectives.
+The following financial reporting objective provides an outline of the most common type of goals of the financial reporting that are present.
+It is not possible to provide all the examples of objectives that address every variation of every situation, as there are multiple such objectives.

 Below are the top 4 objectives of financial reporting –